Introduction: A Common Headlight Panic

 Conclusion: Summary & Expert Advice

-Encountering water or fog in your Tesla's headlight can be unnerving, but it doesn't have to be a financial nightmare.
+Encountering water or fog in your Tesla’s headlight can be unnerving, but it doesn’t have to be a financial nightmare.
 Your first step should always be to troubleshoot the issue and determine its severity.
-Is it a temporary, minor condensation, or a persistent leak?

 By following these steps, you can prevent a small, manageable problem from turning into an expensive and frustrating repair.
 Knowledge is power, and with the right approach, you can keep your Tesla’s headlights shining bright and clear for years to come.